KaiTheRedNinja/Jumbleum/Notes.docc/SATs/SAT English.md

 - The dogs _(plural)_ bark _(plural)_

 The SAT will try to hide this, possibly by adding stuff in brackets or making the sentence very long.
 It is your job to identify which noun is the subject of the sentence, and pluralise the verb accordingly.
+For example, a term like "shape of ears" is SINGULAR, because the subject is "shape", not "ears".

 ### Punctuation